 Tramp art, a type of woodworking that became popular in the late 1800s, has ebbed and flowed in usage throughout America’s design history.
-Initially introduced in the 1860s by German and Northern European immigrants traveling the U.S. countryside, the art form is characterized by notch carvings and is often seen on wooden cigar boxes and picture frames.
+It is thought that it was initially introduced in the 1860s by German and Northern European immigrants traveling the U.S. countryside, although the true origins are unclear.
+The art form is characterized by notch carvings and is often seen on wooden cigar boxes and picture frames.

-This style began as a democratic craft, and pieces were constructed from typical waste materials, carved by a penknife, and layered with 3D pieces attached with glue or nails.
+This style of art began as a democratic craft, and pieces were constructed from typical waste materials, carved by a penknife, and layered with 3D pieces attached with glue or nails.
 The craft of tramp art was easily practiced by farmers and laborers.
-Although tramp art was largely produced by men, some women and children also created tramp art.
+Tramp art was largely produced by adults, predominantly men, but children also created tramp art.

 More recently, interior designer Ken Fulk came out with a tramp art-inspired line for Pottery Barn, exposing the humble art form to a more mainstream audience.
+Other contemporary artists include Scott Lim, Angie Dow, Frances Phillips, and Freeland Tana.
 Furthermore, 1stDibs has published articles on the subject in the last few years.

 While tramp art has been seen in varying interiors, from the traditional to the eclectic, Austin-based designer Killy Scheer saw glimpses of it at a recent Round Top Antiques Week.